AC83 University Endowed Fellowships (Formerly HR83)

 To provide supplementary funds to outstanding members of the University faculty to assist the holder in continuing and furthering the scholar's contributions in teaching, research, and public service.
 The monies provided will be used for such support purposes as graduate assistant stipends, secretarial help, travel expenses, etc. The Department concerned will continue to provide a suitable salary for the individual honored.

-The holder shall be a full-time member of the University faculty with the academic rank of professor, associate professor, or assistant professor; senior scientist, senior research associate, or research associate, librarian, associate librarian, or assistant librarian.
+The holder shall be a full-time member of the University faculty with the academic rank of professor, associate professor, or assistant professor; research professor, associate research professor, or assistant research professor, librarian, associate librarian, or assistant librarian.
 The term of the appointment shall be determined by the Executive Vice President and Provost of the University upon recommendation of the dean of the appropriate college, consistent with the conditions of the grant.

 Appointments will be made by the Executive Vice President and Provost of the University upon recommendation of the dean of the appropriate college.

 Funds will be provided by gifts or designated University funds appropriate for this purpose.
 To establish a fellowship, an endowment of not less than $250,000 is required.

 In certain cases, the agreement reached with a major donor regarding the support of a University endowed fellowship may specify that the University will not receive the endowment funding for several years.
 So that the donor may begin seeing the results of the gift at an earlier time, consideration will be given to the possibility of immediately activating the fellowship.

 Proposals for the early establishment of endowed fellowships will be reviewed and approved by the Executive Vice President and Provost of the University.
 The following general guidelines will apply:

 - The agreement reached with the donor must be of an irrevocable nature -- charitable remainder trust, charitable gift annuity, estate note, etc.